mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

 ```
 #Create/Update a deployment by applying aks-deploy.yml (this will take a few minutes, especially for the LoadBalancer creation)
 #Rk: you could use "create" instead of "apply", but "apply" will perform a "create or update".
+#Important note: current pod(s) associated to this deployment will be removed and new associated pod(s) will be created.
 kubectl apply \
     -f aks-deploy.yml